hwvir25-creator/housing-price-analysis/README.md

 - Test R² ≈ 0.90

 The final model explained approximately 91% of the variation in housing sale prices.

+The results also show that square footage alone does not fully explain housing prices.
+Two homes of a similar size may still have different values because of differences in condition, quality, garage space, and location.

+# Implication
+This model helps explain how features such as living area, overall quality, basement size, garage capacity, and neighborhood are related to house prices.
+Buyers can use the results to better understand price differences between similar homes, while sellers and real estate agents can use them as a starting point when evaluating a property.

 # PDFs :If the PDF preview shows an error, click the three-dot menu (`...`) in the upper right corner and select View raw or Download!